Finding ‘What Works’ with Solution-Focused Consulting and Training is a quick walk on a long path.

 A form of the Miracle Question:

-The engineers had statistics, charts, specifications for all sorts of things…and I was there to facilitate the team through Innovation Models to develop a solution to this vibrating screw.
+The engineers had statistics, charts, and specifications for all sorts of things…and I was there to facilitate the team through Innovation Models to develop a solution to this vibrating screw.

-I heard a couple what is he talking about comments and went back to my hotel room.
+I heard a couple of what is he talking about comments and went back to my hotel room.